AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pinterest-migration.md

 ## Do I need to do anything to move my active campaigns to the new card?

-Yes, Adobe has completed the migration, and you now need to re-authenticate to Pinterest.
+Yes, Adobe has completed the migration, and you now need to reauthenticate to Pinterest.
 Follow the instructions below.

 1. Go to **[!UICONTROL Destinations > Accounts]** and use the filter on the screen to filter the Pinterest destination only.
     ![Filter Pinterest accounts only](/help/destinations/assets/catalog/advertising/pinterest-migration/filter-pinterest-acconts-only.png)